C2SP/C2SP/BLAKE3.md

 Compression function input arguments are set as follows:

-* h[0..7]: For the first block of a chunk, this is the 8-word key defined above.
+* `h[0..7]`: For the first block of a chunk, this is the 8-word key defined above.
 For subsequent blocks, this is the truncated output of the compression of the previous block.

-* m[0..15]: This is the block processed by the compression function.
+* `m[0..15]`: This is the block processed by the compression function.

-* t[0..1]: The counter t for each block is the chunk index, that is, 0 for all blocks in the first chunk, 1 for all blocks in the second chunk, and so on.
+* `t[0..1]`: The counter `t` for each block is the chunk index, that is, 0 for all blocks in the first chunk, 1 for all blocks in the second chunk, and so on.

-* len: This word is the block length, or the number of data bytes in the block, which is 64 for all blocks except possibly the last block of the last chunk.
+* `len`: This word is the block length, or the number of data bytes in the block, which is 64 for all blocks except possibly the last block of the last chunk.

-* flag: This word is set as follows: The first block of each chunk sets the CHUNK_START flag, and the last block of each chunk sets the CHUNK_END flag.
-If a chunk contains only one block, that block sets both CHUNK_START and CHUNK_END.
-If a chunk is the root of its tree, the last block of that chunk also sets the ROOT flag.
+* `flags`: This word is set as follows: The first block of each chunk sets the `CHUNK_START` flag, and the last block of each chunk sets the `CHUNK_END` flag.
+If a chunk contains only one block, that block sets both `CHUNK_START` and `CHUNK_END`.
+If a chunk is the root of its tree, the last block of that chunk also sets the `ROOT` flag.
 Multiple flags may thus be set.